fluxcd/source-controller/docs/spec/v1beta2/buckets.md

   selector: ${IDENTITY_NAME}
 ```

-Label the source-controller correctly so that it can match an identity binding:
+Label the source-controller Deployment correctly so that it can match an identity binding:

 ```yaml
 apiVersion: apps/v1